-If you have any questions about this report or concerning your drinking water, please contact Stephen Darcangelo, P.E., Village Engineer, phone number: 315-635-9665.
+If you have any questions about this report or concerning your drinking water, please contact Chuck McAuliffe, Superintendent of Public Works, phone number: 315-635-9665.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled Village Board Meetings.
 The meetings are held the first and third Thursday of each month at 7:30 pm at the Village Hall, 16 West Genesee Street, Baldwinsville, NY 13027.